gradek64/nextJS-latest/docs/getting-started.md

 # Getting started

-Check you are using the correct version of node in the .nvmrc file.
+Check you are using the correct version of node in the .nvmrc file

 ```
 nvm use